Ku-Tadao/fontys/SEM2/README.md

 Summary | - A user can create an account on the platform by providing their information and choosing a secure password.<br>- The platform implements user authentication and authorization according to industry best practices to ensure the security of user data.
 Actors | User
 Assumptions | None
-Scenario | - The actor navigates to the platform’s homepage and clicks on the “Sign Up” button.<br>- The actor is redirected to a registration page where they are prompted to enter their personal information such as their name, email address, and date of birth.<br>- The actor chooses a unique username and a secure password that meets the platform’s password requirements.<br>- The actor clicks on the “Submit” button to create their account.<br>- The actor receives a confirmation email with a link to verify their email address.<br>- The actor clicks on the verification link to complete the registration process.<br>- The actor can now login securely using their username and password.
+Scenario | - The actor navigates to the platformâ€™s homepage and clicks on the â€œSign Upâ€ button.<br>- The actor is redirected to a registration page where they are prompted to enter their personal information such as their name, email address, and date of birth.<br>- The actor chooses a unique username and a secure password that meets the platformâ€™s password requirements.<br>- The actor clicks on the â€œSubmitâ€ button to create their account.<br>- The actor receives a confirmation email with a link to verify their email address.<br>- The actor clicks on the verification link to complete the registration process.<br>- The actor can now login securely using their username and password.
 Exceptions | - Not all required information has been entered.<br>- The entered password does not meet the security requirements.<br>- The chosen username is already taken.
 Result | A new account has been created and the user can login securely.